Two students in library

 Further information provided by the department

 The department has its own Study Centre with individual supervision.
-Developed writing coaching (Internet portal: "Bremen Writing Coach", "The Academic Writer's Workbench") as well as measures of the BMBF initiative "Bildung in Sprache und Schrift" (Education in written and spoken language) support the learning process.
+Well-developed writing coaching (writing workshop; Internet portals: "Bremen Writing Coach", "The Academic Writer's Workbench") as well as measures of the BMBF initiative "Bildung in Sprache und Schrift" (Education in written and spoken language) support the learning process.
 A close link between research and teaching is achieved early on via research-based learning projects.
 The curriculum is developed in study committees with equal representation of students.

 Special features regarding the international orientation